CodeWithHafsa/Sigma-Web-Dev-Course/README.md

 # Sigma-Web-Dev-Course
-Source Code from Sigma Web Development Course
+Web Development Course from scrtch.
+This also contains source code of the Sigma Web Development Series